 6.10.1 Introduction

 This solution addresses key issue#4 Securing initial access for UE onboarding between UE and SNPN.
-The proposed solution relies on the deployment scenario described in Key issue #1 Credentials owned by an external entity where the deployment utilizes an external AAA-S. Therefore, the solution assumes the UE has been provisioned with default credentials to be used for primary authentication, the solution uses EAP-TLS as an example.
+The proposed solution relies on the deployment scenario described in Key issue #1 Credentials owned by an external entity where the deployment utilizes an external AAA-S. Therefore, the solution assumes the UE has been preprovisioned with default credentials to be used for primary authentication, the solution uses EAP-TLS as an example.

 Note that any solution candidate to Key issue #1 fits the concept of this solution.
-Using a key generating EAP method allows for derivation of keys to use protecting the air interface and the DCS provides a temporary SUPI to the onboarding network.
+Using a key generating EAP method allows for derivation of keys to use protecting the air interface and the DCS provides a temporary SUPI to the onboarding network, this solution proposes to use the identifier from the default credentials.
 This way the UE becomes uniquely identifiable and verifiably secure.
 Since EAP-TLS credentials does not have storage requirements on USIM, the UE cannot be assumed to have a USIM therefore it might not be possible to have a Home network public key available at the UE, therefore an anonymous SUCI is adopted.

+The onboarding network trusts the DCS to perform authentication on its behalf.
+The solution does not take a stand on how the PS relates to DCS and onboarding network.

 6.10.2 Solution details